Kawasaki Ki-88

 The Kawasaki Ki-88 was a proposed Japanese World War II fighter aircraft intended for use by the Imperial Japanese Army Air Force.
-Its anticipated performance was disappointing, and only a mock-up was completed.
+Its anticipated performance was disappointing and only a mock-up was completed.

 Design and development

 Faced with delays in development of the Kawasaki Ki-64 fighter, the Imperial Japanese Army was open in 1942 to alternative fighter designs that might reach combat units more quickly.
 Kawasaki proposed the Ki-88, a design inspired by the Bell P-39 Airacobra fighter then in service with the United States Army Air Forces.

 Kawasaki began design work on the Ki-88 in August 1942.
 The Ki-88 was to have a 1,117-kW (1,500-hp) Kawasaki Ha-140 engine behind its cockpit, driving a tractor propeller through an extension shaft.
-It was to mount a 37-mm cannon in its propeller shaft and two 20-mm cannon in its lower nose.
+It was to mount a 37-mm cannon in its propeller shaft and two 20-mm cannons in its lower nose.

 When design work had progressed far enough to allow it, Kawasaki built a full-scale mock-up of the Ki-88, which bore a strong resemblance to the P-39.
-After inspection of the mockup, the Japanese calculated a maximum speed for the aircraft of 600 km/hr (373 mph) at an altitude of 6,000 m (19,685 feet).
+After inspection of the mockup, the Japanese calculated a maximum speed for the aircraft of 600 km/h (373 mph) at an altitude of 6,000 m (19,685 feet).
 This was only slightly faster than the Kawasaki Ki-61 Hien fighter, which already was in production.
 As a result, Kawasaki discontinued design work on the Ki-88 less than a year after beginning it.